Sathimantha/rukrakaganno.org/_posts/2025-06-22-Ruk-Rakaganno-Celebrates-50-Years-of-Environmental-Stewardship.md

 ---
 layout: post
-title: Ruk Rakaganno Celebrates 50 Years of Environmental Stewardship
+title: "Ruk Rakaganno Celebrates 50 Years of Environmental Stewardship"
 date: 2025-06-22 08:59:13 +0530
 categories: tree-talk
 image: /assets/img/blog/ruk-50-celebration.jpg
-tags: tree-talk anniversary environment
+tags: [tree-talk, anniversary, environment]
-excerpt: On the evening of June 5, 2025, World Environment Day, Ruk Rakaganno marked a major milestone: its 50th anniversary!
+excerpt: "On the evening of June 5, 2025, World Environment Day, Ruk Rakaganno marked a major milestone: its 50th anniversary!"
 author: Ruk
 ---

 ## Ruk Rakaganno Celebrates 50 Years of Environmental Stewardship

 On the evening of June 5, 2025—World Environment Day—Ruk Rakaganno, The Tree Society of Sri Lanka, marked a major milestone: its 50th anniversary.
 The golden jubilee event took place at the tranquil Barefoot Garden Café in Colombo and brought together long-standing members, environmentalists, artists, conservationists, and friends of the organization in a celebration of nature, legacy, and hope.